 Across the country, every year, May is observed as Mental Health Awareness Month.
-The pandemic has had a significant impact on the mental health of people of all ages and walks of life.
-More than ever, it is important to reduce the shame surrounding mental health struggles because it can prevent people from seeking help.
-The message for 2021’s Mental Health Awareness Month is “You Are Not Alone.”
+It’s a time to raise awareness of those facing mental health issues and to help reduce the stigma so many people experience.
+It’s important to reduce the shame surrounding mental health struggles because it can prevent people from seeking help.
+The message for 2022’s Mental Health Awareness Month is “Together for Mental Health.”

 The caring adoption coordinators at Lifetime are always available to help you!
 Maybe you are thinking about adoption for your baby and need someone to help you sort through the complicated emotions that come with that.
 Or, perhaps you’re a hopeful adoptive parent who is struggling with the wait to be chosen by a birth mother.

 Lifetime Adoption is here to connect you with the appropriate support and quality of care so you can live a healthy, fulfilling life.
 We strive to create a place where no one feels alone if they are struggling during their adoption journey.

 Free Counseling Throughout Your Pregnancy, Adoption Placement, and Beyond

 Many women find it difficult to think about placing their child for adoption.
 There are so many emotions to sort through and decisions to make during the adoption process, that it might feel like the most difficult thing in the world to do.

 Adoption is the most loving decision you can make for your child if you want more for them than you can provide right now.
 However, with that decision can come sadness.
 Grieving is a normal part of the adoption process.
 You may face grief no matter how sure you are that adoption is the best choice for you and your baby.
 As Hailey, a birth mother, puts it, “I feel like no one understand what I’ve been through with my baby.
 I’m so glad I chose adoption, but I think I need to talk with someone who gets it.”